jaruizes/jaruizes.github.io/_drafts/Angular-Routing-II.md

 }
 ```

-So you need to implement the method _canDeactivate_ but you need to call to a component in order to execute the logic required:
+So you need to implement the method _canDeactivate_ but you need to define a type/interface to associate as type of CanDeactivate:

 ```typescript
 import {Injectable} from "@angular/core";